The 10 Best Guitar lessons in in Downtown Los Angeles

 Introduction to Tablature (Tab)

-Tomás taught about 1 month ago
+Tomás taught 2 months ago

 The Tutor and Student reviewed fundamental music theory, focusing on the construction of major, minor, and seventh chords on the guitar.
 They practiced identifying and applying chord shapes, then moved on to executing specific solo and arpeggio sections from musical pieces, with a plan to cover octaves in the next lesson.